Welcome to the world of ballpoint pen artistry,

 The ballpoint’s biggest fault: It STAINS with inkblot.

-It accumulates at the edge of the ball and deposits a blotchy residue on the paper.
+The ink then accumulates at the edge of the ball and drips onto the paper.

 - Ballpoints bleed and turn purple with the application of a Pantone marker.